HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

    Details may be found at [Geant4 user guide](http://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/ForApplicationDeveloper/html/ch05s02.html#sect.PhysProc.Param)

-## 4. Simulation in GAUDI algorithm SimG4Alg
+##  Simulation in GAUDI algorithm SimG4Alg

 There is one, common algorithm handling fast and full simulation in Geant4.
-Indeed, full simulation is performed for all the particles and all the detectors that do not have fast simulation models attached and for particles that did not trigger those models.

-However, in order to be able to save the smeared particles in the tracking detectors, user needs to create `SimG4SaveSmearedParticles` tool.
-To save hits from the calorimeters user specifies the same tools that are used to save hits from the full simulation.
-Also the digitisation procedure and the reconstruction are shared between fast and full simulation of calorimeters.

-## 4. Simulation in GAUDI algorithm SimG4Alg

-There is one, common algorithm handling fast and full simulation in Geant4.
-In particular, full simulation is performed for all the particles that do not trigger any fast simulation model ([see more](#31-geometry-construction)).
+In particular, full simulation is performed for all the particles that do not trigger any fast simulation model ([see more](#geometry-construction)).

 However, in order to be able to save the smeared particles in the tracker (that may be treated as 'reconstructed' tracks), user need to create `SimG4SaveSmearedParticles` tool.

-### 4.1.
-Output
+### Output

 `SimG4SaveSmearedParticles` tool stores all the particles (EDM `ParticleCollection`) and particlesMCparticles (EDM `ParticleMCParticleAssociationCollection`).
 They can be treated as 'reconstructed' particles as the detector effects (both resolution and reconstruction efficiency) are imitated by the smearing and the resulting changes to the momentum are taken into account.
 In the current implementation only the primary particles may be saved as they contain the particle information created in the translation of the event.
 This needs to be reimplemented so that the information is attached to the track rather then to the particle.